Opening the Door: Turning a Mission Into a Participatory Experience

 Habitat for Humanity, Observed April 2026

-Interface: Website Promo Page: Design Your Door
+Interface: Website pages - Design Your Door Promo and Traveling Exhibit

 Lens: Invite Participation